-Mr. Eli Lilly (grandson of the company founder, Colonel Eli Lilly)
+Mr. Eli Lilly Grandson of Colonel Eli Lilly, Company Founder

 "Research is the heart of the business, the soul of the enterprise."

 Who knew catching fireflies as a kid could be the catalyst for a lifelong passion for scientific research?
 For Dod Michael, Ph.D., research fellow in Lilly’s diabetes discovery group, science has always been a big part of who he was.

 Growing up in northern Alabama, Michael was a member of the Sigma Firefly Scientists Club, where he would catch fireflies and ship them to scientists who would purify the enzyme that causes the firefly’s bioluminescent glow.
 “A canister like the one I used to collect fireflies when I was a kid sits on my desk,” he says.
 “It’s become a little bit rusted now, but I still keep it there as a reminder of where my science interests began.”

 Michael has a close connection to diabetes.
 His maternal grandfather was diagnosed with the disease early on in life and passed away at age 41, years before Michael was born.
 “It had a major impact on my family and on my decision to focus on diabetes as a research path,” he says.

 At Lilly, Michael now leads a group of scientists who are working on next-generation insulin therapeutics.
 Michael and his wife Laura, a researcher in the cardiovascular group, both started at Lilly on the same day 16 years ago.
 “Sometimes the dinner-table conversations are quite interesting,” he jokes.